EESSI/docs/docs/adding_software/overview.md

 ## Contributing a ReFrame test to EESSI test suite

-Ideally, contributor makes a ReFrame test for the software he plans to contribute.
+Ideally, a contributor prepares a ReFrame test for the software to be added to the EESSI software stack.

 <p align="center">
   <img width="50%" src="../img/contribute_test_workflow.png" alt="EESSI contribute test">